reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

           ...
 ```

-Since context lets you read information from a component above, each `Section` could read the `level` from the `Section` above, and pass `level + 1` down automatically.
+Since Context lets you read information from a component above, each `Section` could read the `level` from the `Section` above, and pass `level + 1` down automatically.
 Here is how you could do it:

 ```js src/Section.js {5,8}
 import { useContext } from 'react';